Guidance on Photography

 At Clyst St Mary Primary School we do allow parents to take video and photographs at school events.
 We follow the Devon County Council guidance which says “When taking photographs, parents do not need to obtain the permission of the other parents in case their child appears in the picture.”
 However, we do ask parents to respect privacy and so photography at events is on the understanding that photographs that contain images of children other than their own will not be posted on the internet.

-We issue parents with a copy of our e-Safety Policy which sets out what we do with digital images:
+We issue parents with a copy of our Online Safety Policy which sets out what we do with digital images:

 - When using digital images, staff should inform and educate pupils about the risks associated with the taking, use, sharing, publication and distribution of images.
 In particular they should recognise the risks attached to publishing their own images on the internet eg on social networking sites.